johannschopplich/nuxt-api-party/README.md

 ## Basic Usage

-Add `nuxt-api-party` to your Nuxt config and enable the module by adding a `apiParty` endpoint object with the following properties:
+Add this module `nuxt-api-party` to your Nuxt config and prepare your first API connection by setting an endpoint object with the following properties for the `apiParty` module option:

 ```ts
 // `nuxt.config.ts`